apragsdale/demography/README.md

 linkage disequlibrium statistics (LD) using `moments.LD` (which is packaged with `moments1).

+## A note before you dive in

+This is mainly a collection of tools I've built to make life easier when testing population genetic inference methods against simulated demographic models, and for testing the accuracy of various numerical methods for computing summary statistics.
+There could very easily be some corner cases where something breaks, or does something unexpected.

+If you find any issues or think something is amiss, don't hesitate to get in touch and tell me.
+The easiest way to do that is open an Issue. :)

 ## Getting Started

 This will get you up and running, after cloning this repository.